mdquigley/blog/content/posts/get-to-the-gig.md

     - NPCs that interfere with the quest
     - Lasers? magic bolts? to counter NPCs

+## Deployment
+I wrote a short tutorial on [deploying the game with Webpack and GitHub pages](../deploying-a-game-with-webpack-and-github-pages).

 ## Screenshots
 ### Title Scene
 ![](../../images/gettothegig-title.png)